New Student Information

 Authorized Payer Access

-You can grant access to Authorized Payers, through your Student Center in LionPATH, to enable them to view and pay the Student Account Statement, enroll in the Installment Payment Plan, and access IRS 1098-T. After you grant access, a user ID, temporary password, and login link will be sent to the Authorized Payer.
-Please note this is in ADDITION to the delegated access you may have ALREADY granted via LionPATH for academic information.
+You can grant access to Authorized Payers, through your Student Center in LionPATH, to enable them to view and pay the Student Account Statement, enroll in the Installment Payment Plan, and access IRS Form 1098-T. After you grant access, a user ID, temporary password, and login link will be sent to the Authorized Payer.
+Please note this is in ADDITION to the delegated access you may have already granted via LionPATH for academic information.
 To grant Authorized Payer access, please follow these steps:

 - Student will need to log in to their Student Center on LionPATH